build-on-aws/content/posts/ai-explainability/01-ai-explainability-intro/index.md

 $$
 ```

 As mentioned in the previous sections, there are two approached to explanation: global and local.
 In the case of global explanations, explanator $e$ take a model $b$ and a dataset $\mathcal{D'}$ or $e(b, \mathcal{D'})$.
 Local implementation, takes a model $b$ and an instance from the dataset $(x,y) \in \mathcal{D'}$ as input.
-This is consistent with the intuitive definition that global explanators explain a model's inferences over a specific dataset and local explantors provide interpretation for a specific instance of data belonging to a dataset.
+This is consistent with the intuitive definition that global explanators explain a model's inferences over a specific dataset and local explanators provide interpretation for a specific instance of data belonging to a dataset.

 ## Characteristics of Model Explanators